About The Course

 • Level 3: Focuses on youth and adults aged 18 years and above

-• Explore the relationship between neurodivergence and adolescent mental health
+• Understand the association between neurodiversity and various mental health conditions during adolescence.

 Expected Learning Outcomes

-• Understand what neurodiversity is and how it affects adolescents aged 12–17
+• Understand what is neurodiversity and how neurodiversity affects young people aged between 12 – 17 years.

-• Recognise the association between neurodivergence and mental health conditions
+• Understand the association between neurodiversity and mental health conditions

-Upon successful completion, learners will gain in-depth knowledge of neurodiversity in adolescence and how to support neurodivergent young people in their daily lives.
-A certificate of completion will be available to learners who pass the course assessment with a score of at least 70%.
+Upon successful completion, you will have gained an in-depth knowledge of working practically with neurodiverse children, aged 12 to 17 years.
+A certificate of completion will be available to you, upon successfully passing this ecourse assessment, and with a score of at least 70%.

 Show More